spacetelescope/stginga/docs/source/plugins_manual/tvmark.rst

   # Marking line width (thickness)
   markwidth = 1

+  # Specify whether pixel values are 0- or 1-indexed
+  pixelstart = 1

   # Radius (pix) used to find closest marking when user clicks on display
   searchradius = 10